 An Afternoon of Island Music

-Be transported to the island of Trinidad on March 25, when LifeLong Learning brings Sean Mireau and a member of the Volcano Island Band to PebbleCreek for the third Sunday Series of the season.
+Be transported to the island of Trinidad on March 25, when LifeLong Learning brings Sean Mireau and members of the Volcano Island Band to PebbleCreek for the third Sunday Series of the season.

 The band has been entertaining audiences for more than 20 years with steel drum music, including several appearances before PebbleCreek and other Robson audiences.
 The songs range from calypso to luau, reggae to island tunes, as they demonstrate the amazing capacity and versatility of the instruments.
 The band has performed for Arizona elected officials, musicians, before professional ball games as well as being the entertainment at every major resort in the Phoenix area.